-49. If horse slaughter begins at Rains Natural Meats, Ms. Sink will also witness vehicles that are trucking away the remains and parts of horses which are being carried to landfills, and the horse flesh being sold by Rains Natural Meats.
-Viewing these trucks will cause Ms. Sink injury and distress.
+If horse slaughter begins at Rains Natural Meats, Ms. Sink will also witness

-50. A livestock auction is located approximately three blocks from Ms. Sink's home, and if Rains Natural Meats begins slaughter operations, horses that are going to be slaughtered there will very likely pass through this livestock auction.
-Ms. Sink will see horses on their way to the auction, and then to slaughter at the Rains Natural Meats plant.
-This will cause her injury and distress.
+1 landfills, and the horse flesh being sold by Rains Natural Meats.
+Viewing these trucks will cause 2 Ms. Sink injury and distress.

-51. Ms. Sink is aware that horse slaughterhouses that previously operated in the United States emitted a noxious odor.
-If Rains Natural Meats begins slaughtering horses,
+49. 3 A livestock auction is located approximately three blocks from Ms. Sink's home, 4 and if Rains Natural Meats begins slaughter operations, horses that are going to be slaughtered 5 there will very likely pass through this livestock auction.
+Ms. Sink will see horses on their way to 6 the auction, and then to slaughter at the Rains Natural Meats plant.
+This will cause her injury and 7 distress.

-Ms. Sink will likely smell this stench when she is in town, which will detrimentally impact her ability to enjoy her life and her community.
+50. 8 Ms. Sink is aware that horse slaughterhouses that previously operated in the 9 United States emitted a noxious odor.
+If Rains Natural Meats begins slaughtering horses, Ms. 10 Sink will likely smell this stench when she is in town, which will detrimentally impact her ability 11 to enjoy her life and her community.

-52. Ms. Sink is extremely worried that if Rains Natural Meats begins slaughter operations, toxic runoff from the plant will pollute the surrounding area, including the rivers and streams near her home.
+12 51.
+Ms. Sink is extremely worried that if Rains Natural Meats begins slaughter 13 operations, toxic runoff from the plant will pollute the surrounding area, including the rivers and streams near her home.
+14